 A warlord rallies his troops with fear and promise of spoils untold, but as entrepreneurs we offer each other friendship and success.

 Lines of Communication

-The technological era has blessed us with a million ways to express our thoughts and stay in touch, yet our communication skills atrophy with each passing generation.
+The technological era has blessed us with a million ways to express our thoughts and stay in touch, yet our skills of communication seem to wither with each passing year.
 Be not though one of the many; communication and collaboration are the keys to your success in the Internet age, so be sure to master them well.

 The most valuable form of communication on the Internet is for the purpose of collaboration.
 If you do business or provide a service on the Internet, then you will most likely be working with some kind of data store, codebase or website.
 If you’re not aware of projects like Github or BitBucket, then do yourself a favour and check them out.
 These services are the result of years of empirical experience by technologists with the same issues and requirements, and allow you to manage versioned code repositories, track issues, host documentation, delegate, and collaborate with other individuals around the globe.

 On the Internet success is measured in terms of conversions, revenue and real estate.
 Total annihilation of the competition is just a bonus.